What is child trafficking?

 In addition, there are two films on child trafficking produced by ECPAT that may be of interest.
 One aimed at practitioners to raise awareness of the issues faced by Vietnamese children forced into cannabis cultivation and the other about identifying migrant children who may be being criminally exploited - https://www.ecpat.org.uk/films-for-practitioners.

-For any colleagues working with children who are from First Responder organisations, below find below the updated NRM form and contact details for the Single Competent Authority - (email@example.com) or 020 7035 5689.
+For any colleagues working with children who are from First Responder organisations, please use these contact details for the Single Competent Authority - (firstname.lastname@example.org) or 020 7035 5689.

 Modern Slavery Infographic April 2019 - Local Policing Areas